Podcast

 Carole Williamson, In-Work Support and Training Officer at Durham County Council, explains why embracing neurodiversity in the workplace benefits everyone.

-- Neurodiversity reflects the natural variations in human cognition, yet traditional workplaces often exclude neurodivergent talent.
+- How neurodiversity reflects natural variations in human cognition, yet traditional workplaces often exclude talent

-- Many neurodivergent individuals mask their traits to fit in, and many—especially autistic women—remain undiagnosed.
+- Why many neurodivergent individuals mask their traits and how underdiagnosis affects especially autistic women

-- The "Four S’s" framework—See, Support, Safety, and Success—helps create a truly neuro-inclusive environment.
+- How the "Four S’s" framework — See, Support, Safety, and Success — creates a neuro-inclusive environment

 Most recent podcasts